 To all fellow residents in the PRK realize the members of the Assembly will send you a nice reply telling you they don't monitor their email because of the volume, but use their web page for comments and they will receive them.
 Just another way to avoid having to listen to the people and do what they're told instead of pursuing their own agenda.

-List of all California Assembly members: [Only registered and activated users can see links. ]
+List of all California Assembly members: Assembly Member List

 If I could find all the fax numbers I'd publish those too.